AdithNG/AdithNG/README.md

 - 👋 Hi, I’m @AdithNG
-- 👀 I’m interested in learning new coding languagues
+- 👀 I’m interested in learning new coding languages
-- 🌱 I’m currently learning operating systems
+- 🌱 I’m currently learning algorithms
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me adithnishanth@gmail.com